rust-lang/rust/README.md

 be used, while unstable ones are only available on a nightly toolchain, and opt-in.
 See [Configurations.md](Configurations.md) for details.

+### Rust's Editions

+Rustfmt is able to pick up the edition used by reading the `Cargo.toml` file if executed through the Cargo's formatting tool `cargo fmt`.
+Otherwise, the edition needs to be specified in `rustfmt.toml`, e.g., with `edition = "2018"`.

 ## Tips